ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 Finally, the commit message emerges as the narrative thread tying it all together.
 More than just a description, a well-crafted commit message is a concise yet comprehensive summary of the changes introduced.
 Effective commit messages enhance collaboration by clearly communicating the purpose and impact of each commit, facilitating a smooth understanding of the project's development history.

 Let's see all these things in the commit below.
-The hash side by `commit` text, the author of the commit (Paul Ricard and his email), the date of the commit, and the message at the bottom.
+The hash side by `commit` text, the commit's author (Paul Ricard and his email), the date of the commit, and the message at the bottom.

 {%- highlight diff -%}
 commit 8934fac280ff394926df4746d31da52f431d52bf